The importance of breastfeeding

 - the best chance of achieving their full brain potential, including higher scores in intelligence tests.

 - a decreased risk of developing childhood cancer.

 - greater bone mineral density at age 8 and 17 year – this has the potential to delay or prevent osteoporosis in later life.

 The proportion of children with optimal fine and gross motor skills, language, and personal/social skills increases as the duration of breastfeeding increases.

-Children who were breastfed for longer periods in infancy have higher intelligence than those who are breastfed for shorter periods, or not breastfed; this inequality persists through to later in life.
 There are factors in human milk that are thought to mediate this – they cannot be replicated in formula milks.
 Some of the benefits may also result from the mother-baby interaction that is an important part of the breastfeeding relationship.